Worldwide

 1544 Princess-Abbess

-She was selected by her predecessor, and not elected by the ladies of the
+She was selected by her predecessor, but not elected by the ladies of the

 chapter as the rules stipulated, which caused some protests, and she resigned in